 a data modeling tool, I heard about object-role modeling (ORM).
 Intrigued by the productivity claims, I wanted to know more.
 So I flew to Seattle to meet Terry Halpin and the team who

 were developing InfoModeler for Paul Allen.
 I was so impressed that I agreed to promote and distribute InfoModeler in Europe.

 later, after I had taught many business

 analysts, software developers and university professors how to design databases using InfoModeler

 Terry, together with Robert Meersman, co-organised the first international ORM Workshop which took place in 1994 on Magnetic Island, Australia.
-Since 2005, the ORM Workshop has been run in conjunction with Robert Meersman's popular annual On The Move conference.
+Between 2005 and 2013, the ORM Workshop was run in conjunction with Robert Meersman's annual On The Move conference.
 At the 2005 Workshop, those present agreed by unanimous vote that an ORM Foundation was needed

 to promote ORM.
-This led me to set up this website which I have maintained ever
+This led me to set up this website as a service to the global ORM Community.

 The rest of